 - Have complex, customized investment programs

-- Expect amplified reporting, both periodic and one-offs
+- Expect amplified fund reporting, both periodic and one-offs

 - Request real-time electronic access to investment information.

 Industry survey data reflects these realities.
-For example, a Deutsche Bank study‡ released earlier this year showed that nearly a third of institutional investors have customized investment programs among their allocations to alternatives.
-And an EY study issued late last year‡ put “improved investor reporting” well ahead of either front- or back-office capabilities with respect to what alternatives investors want their managers to focus on, with 40% of investors putting reporting among their top three priorities.
+For example, a Deutsche Bank study‡ released in 2020 showed that nearly a third of institutional investors have customized investment programs among their allocations to alternatives.
+And an EY study‡ put “improved investor reporting” well ahead of either front- or back-office capabilities with respect to what alternatives investors want their managers to focus on, with 40% of investors putting reporting among their top three priorities.

 Layer on private equity fund reporting challenges on the regulatory front (part of the “defensive” side of a fund data strategy), and the result is increasing stress on existing, often home-grown approaches.
 For example, while spreadsheet-based operations provide flexibility, they are notoriously error-prone and can require managers to move mountains to respond to regulatory exam inquiries—or simply to adapt to changing regulatory requirements.